-Brisbane City Council is committed to developing strategies and programs in collaboration with Aboriginal and Torres Strait Islander communities that acknowledge and value the unique contributions that Aboriginal and Torres Strait Islander people make to the city.
+Brisbane City Council is committed to working collaboratively with Aboriginal and Torres Strait Islander communities to develop strategies and programs that acknowledge and value the unique contributions that Aboriginal and Torres Strait Islander people make to the city.

-The Indigenous Aspirations Strategy (IAS) was designed to meet the aspirations, hopes and visions of Aboriginal and Torres Strait Islander peoples in Brisbane.
+The Indigenous Aspirations Strategy (IAS) builds on Council's commitment to creating a city the equally values its history and looks to its future.
+The strategy was designed to meet the aspirations, hopes and visions of Aboriginal and Torres Strait Islander peoples in Brisbane.
 It was developed in a way that would allow it to be flexible enough to evolve as communities and their needs change.

 Council engaged with Aboriginal and Torres Strait Islander community groups in 2004 to better understand their specific needs.
 From these discussions it was clear that the community wanted to work in partnership with Council to develop programs for their communities.
 This feedback was a key consideration when writing and implementing the strategy.

 On 4 June 2019, Council moved a motion of support for the Uluru Statement from the Heart to support the recognition of First Nations peoples in the Australian Constitution.
 The motion was supported as follows:

 Following the second anniversary of the Uluru Statement from the Heart and in the spirit of reconciliation commits to walking with Aboriginal and Torres Strait Islander people in a movement for a better future.